jrvanderdoes/purify/paper.md

 summ_function(subcats)

 # Perform resampling
-results <- resample_function(data = subcats, fn = summ_function,
-                             M = 1000, method = 'stratify',
+results <- resample(data = subcats, fn = summ_function, M = 1000,
-                             strata='Sex',stratify_sizes='mean')
-results$estimates
+                             strata='Sex',stratify_sizes=mean)
+summarize_resample(results)
 ```

-Although the female cats clearly have a lower heart weight even for the same body weight, the traditional linear model does not detect this.
-The stratified approach does detect the difference without sacrificing estimation of the bodyweight.
+Although the female cats clearly have a lower heart weight even for the same
+body weight, the traditional linear model does not detect this.
+The stratified
+approach does detect the difference without sacrificing estimation of the bodyweight.

 # Implementation

-`Purify` is implemented in R, following standard stylization and using vectorized operations for efficient computation.
-The package's modular design and clear documentation make it easy to adapt to various research needs, allowing users to integrate their own statistical functions or modify resampling parameters to meet specific analytical requirements. `Purify` has been used in @tetui:etal:2022, @scsrubook, and several upcoming papers.
+`Purify` is implemented in R, following standard stylization and using
+vectorized operations for efficient computation.
+The package's modular design
+and clear documentation make it easy to adapt to various research needs,
+allowing users to integrate their own statistical functions or modify resampling
+parameters to meet specific analytical requirements. `Purify` has been used
+in @tetui:etal:2022, @scsrubook, and several upcoming papers.

 # Acknowledgements

-Development of the `Purify` package was inspired by foundational methods in statistical resampling and permutation testing.
-Special thanks to the open-source R community for support and resources.
+Development of the `Purify` package was inspired by foundational methods in
+statistical resampling and permutation testing.
+Special thanks to the
+open-source R community for support and resources.

-Contributions to `Purify` are welcome and notable recognition is given to all who raise awareness of deficiencies in the package via the GitHub repository.
+Contributions to `Purify` are welcome and notable recognition is given to all
+who raise awareness of deficiencies in the package via the GitHub repository.

 # References